 In return we offer lots of support, which is listed on the page ‘What the national City of Sanctuary charity will do for local groups’.

-Broad Approach for Member Groups of City of Sanctuary
+Broad Guidelines for Member Groups of City of Sanctuary

 As a city, town or area of sanctuary group we will: